Optional. Enable any of these values by adding it to the profile and setting it equal to ON.

 When these standard fonts are embedded in a PDF document they can make the file considerably larger.
 By default, this value is turned on, to automatically unembed these standard 14 fonts.
 Then, when the optimized PDF document is opened in a viewing tool like Adobe Acrobat, the viewer will look for (and probably find) the same fonts installed on the local machine instead.

 |resubset-subset-fonts||Allows already subset fonts to be re-subset if possible (see “subset-embedded-fonts” above).
 Subsetting can significantly reduce the size of the PDF document if a font features thousands of glyphs, such as Mandarin.
-By re-subsetting a subset font in a PDF document, you are replacing it with a subset that will only contain the glyphs in currently use in the document.
+By re-subsetting a subset font in a PDF document, you are replacing it with a subset that will only contain the glyphs currently in use in the document.

 Suppose you have a long PDF document that uses Mandarin characters.
 You decide to create a summary version of this file by deleting all but the first two pages.
 After re-subsetting, the Mandarin characters that no longer appear in the document are removed.